StephenClarkApps/EmberApp/Project Outline.md

 I want to be able to tap on the bus or a stop to view additional information (e.g., bus number, amenities, scheduled time)
 **so that** I can get more details about the bus or stop if I need them.

+## Process

+I started by using postman to query the endpoints provided and altered any elements like time codes until I got a valid response.

+I ran the JSON through Quicktype, and began to manually edit it.

+I pulled the JSON response

+Based on any errors and using a red/green refactor approach I adjusted the Data classes so the decoding was successful and the expectations of what the params would be equal to were met.

+I moved onto the user interface and started making a map and then a settings view, and a trip list, and finally a view to show stops and bus info.

 ## The Result